 As an intern, you need to adjust to this new mindset and approach the internship differently than in the past.
 Instead of approaching your next internship as an opportunity to learn about a profession or industry, you’ll want to pursue an internship with the goal of contributing your skills in a way that generates value and substance for the employer.
 As a result of your contribution, you will no doubt learn about the profession and industry but the goal should be contributing not learning.
 Employers in this tough economy are trying to make their dollars go farther and their people produce more.
 Internships help them accomplish both.
 Promoting yourself as the intern who can help them do more for less is a great way to get noticed.

 So what does this mean for you?
 Well for starters, when asked in an interview, “Why do you want this internship?” focus on what you can do for the employer.
 Do not talk about how this is a great opportunity for you to learn about the industry and profession.
 While that might also be true, it is not the most important reason to highlight in the interview.
-What’s important to the employer is your ability to take initiative and produce quality work as a member of their team.Explore posts in the same categories: getting an internship
+What’s important to the employer is your ability to take initiative and produce quality work as a member of their team.getting an internship